labrad/servers/GHzDACs/GHzAD_v7.md

 ### MAC address

-MAC address of card is 0.1.202.170.1.(00sw), where sw[5..0] is the dipswitch value on the board with on=0.
+MAC address of card is 00.01.CA.AA.01.(sw), where sw[5..0] is the dipswitch value on the board with on=0.
 This address is from a now defunct company of Steve Waltman.
-The 1 value (before 00sw) indicates this is an AD board.
+The 01 value if the fifth byte (before 00sw) indicates this is an AD board.
+DAC boards use 00 in the fifth byte.

 ### LEDs